Robert C. Byrd Biotechnology Science Center (Marshall University)

 The Robert C. Byrd Biotechnology Science Center biotechnology research and teaching structure on the campus of Marshall University along 3rd Avenue in Huntington, West Virginia.
-It is named after longtime U.S. Senator Robert C. Byrd, who was a proponent for the project and helped receive funding for its construction.
+It is named after longtime U.S. Senator Robert C. Byrd, who was a proponent of the project and got funding for its construction from the U.S Congress.

 The first floor contains two auditoriums, six teaching laboratories, numerous lecture rooms and other research appendages.
 The second floor is tailored to the College of Science, where labs for biotechnology research and teaching will reside alongside "student study spaces."
 There are also seminar rooms and numerous student and faculty offices.

 History

-To obtain funding for the Biotechnology Science Center, Robert C. Byrd requested $35.6 million in Congressional appropriations.
+To obtain funding for the Biotechnology Science Center, Robert C. Byrd requested $35.6 million in Congressional appropriations or earmarks.